zer0reaction/util/README.md

 ## Quick start

-You can just simply copy-paste the library header and start using it.
+You can just simply copy-paste the library header file and start using it.

 ```c
 #define UTIL_IMPLEMENTATION